 These early humans evolved to flourish on certain foods: meat, fish, animal fat, wild berries, tubers, etc. Paleo advocates believe that consuming these evolutionarily-preferred foods promotes optimal health.

 These foods are the main staples of paleo, which is sometimes called the caveman diet — it’s a pre-agriculture approach to eating — no grains, no beans, nothing farmed or grown on purpose.

 There are many versions of the paleo diet, but below are the general guidelines.

-- Meat, fish, eggs, and organ meats
+- Pastured or grass-fed meat, fish, eggs, and organ meats

 - Starchy roots and tubers (sweet potatoes, cassava, sunchokes, rutabaga, etc.)

 - Grains (including whole grains)

 Because paleo bans grains, sugar, and beans, this diet is often low-carb.
 However, low-carb is the trend, not the rule of paleo.
 Since vegetables (including starchy veggies) are allowed, paleo ranges from low- to high-carb, and everywhere in between.

 You might be wondering, why are legumes and dairy prohibited on paleo?
 Aren’t those ancestral foods?